 With regard to Japan, the companies purchased are largely laggards that replace some very strong performers we have discarded.
 We have held Canon before and it suffers periodically from concerns about the paperless office and pressures in the camera markets.
 We need to remind ourselves how profitable this business is (even when the Yen was high) with operating margins of close to 50% and that is after a research and development charge of about 15%.
 It is a company that gradually evolves and is trying to expand into related areas such as medical equipment and 3D imaging.
 With well-above average profitability and at least average growth prospects, Canon does not deserve a below average rating of 12x earnings.

-Aeon is a turnaround story with a light breeze indirectly from the weaker Yen but directly from operational changes.
+Sumitomo Chemical and Aeon are turnaround stories with a light breeze indirectly from the weaker Yen but directly from operational changes.